prakashUXtech/JARVIS-GPTV/README.md

 <!-- ![JARVIS-GPTV Logo](path/to/logo.png) -->

-JARVIS-GPTV is a powerful CLI tool built on Node.js, leveraging the capabilities of OpenAI's ChatGPT.
+JARVIS-GPTV is a powerful CLI tool built on bun.js, leveraging the capabilities of OpenAI's API.
 With it, you can communicate directly through your terminal, requesting a variety of tasks ranging from generating images to complex system commands.

 ## Features